Policies

 ### secrets-detection

 Checks secrets scanning reports for leaked secrets.
-Supports GitLab, GHAS, and Gitleaks secrets reports
+Supports GitLab, GHAS, Gitleaks, and detect-secrets reports

 * **Categories:** `security` `secrets`